fernandoescolar/Xunit.Assume/README.md

 It will add some new artifacts to help you testing:

 - `Assume` is an static class to use assume clausules.
-- `AssumeFact` is an attribute to substitute the original `Fact` attribute, to take care os assume conditions.
+- `AssumeFact` is an attribute to substitute the original `Fact` attribute, to take care of assume conditions.
-- `AssumeTheory` is an attribute to substitute the original `Theory` attribute, to take care os assume conditions.
+- `AssumeTheory` is an attribute to substitute the original `Theory` attribute, to take care of assume conditions.

 If you want assume that the current state is correct, using the artifacts above you can skip a `xUnit` by giving a meaning or reason to it: